Catalyst for innovative research in Physics and Materials Science, Education, and Training

 It grieves us to announce that Professor Emeritus Narahari Achar passed away on April 23, 2021.
 Dr. Narahari Achar joined the Physics faculty at the University of Memphis in 1984.
 He had a broad research interests ranging from topics in the electric properties of materials to applied fractional calculus to ancient astronomy and published prolifically in these areas.
 His wise, encouraging words and affable demeanor benefited his colleagues and students at the University of Memphis.
 He will be greatly missed.

 We would invite you to visit Dr. Achar's online memorial, which is a testament to the positive impact his life had on faculty, staff, students--all those who had the pleasure of knowing him.
-The slide show below is offered in tribute to him.

 Department of Physics and Materials Science Offer Preparation for Physics on the MCAT